automationmojo/automationkit/docs/_sources/usermanual/100-coding-standards.rst.txt

 When we run the code above in the debugger, we can see how the debugger responds to the code.
-By inserting a breakpoint after on the `print("blah")`, we can pause in the debugger and see how the debugger utilized the properties that are on the instance object `Blah`
+By inserting a breakpoint after on the `print("blah")`, we can pause in the debugger and see how the debugger utilized the properties that are on the instance of object `Blah`.

 .. image:: /_static/images/vscode-property-previews-for-blah.png

-You can see from the image above that the debugger utilizes the implied contract with properties that they are simple accessors to internal property data and so it actually runs the code in the property so it can show us a preview of the result.
-This is shown by the fact that the 'c' property showing us the result of adding `self._a + self._b` and showing a value of `3` in the debugger variables view.
+You can see from the image above that the debugger utilizes the implied contract with properties and that they are simple accessors to internal property data.
+The debugger runs the code in the property so it can show us a preview of the result.
+This is shown by the fact that the 'c' property is showing us the result of adding `self._a + self._b` and showing a value of `3` in the debugger variables view.

-This example hints at something that developers writing python code need to understand.
+This example hints at something that developers writing python code need to rememeber.
 Python is a dynamic language.
 Debuggers for dynamic languages cannot make the same assumptions that a debugger might be able to make for a compiled language such as C or C++.
-Compiled languages store data in memory addresses and the variables get data directory from memory in those langauges.
-In python objects can change dynamically and there is no way for the debugger to know from one statement to the next if a property on an object still exists even.
+Compiled languages store data in memory addresses and the variables get data directly from memory in those langauges.
+In python, objects can change dynamically and there is no way for the debugger to know from one statement to the next if a property on an object still exists.
 The debugger has to run the python code in a debug context in the python process so it can debug the code.
-It updates the debugger information by dynamically call python properties and operators in order to resolve the values of the variables, objects and thier associated properties inside the debu execution context.
+It updates the debugger information by dynamically calling python properties and operators in order to resolve the values of the variables, objects and thier associated properties inside the debug execution context.
 This dynamic evaluation of python code in context is what make it possible to run commands in the interactive python console while debugging.
 From the debugger image above you see the debugger presents us with a single thread and callstack, but if we attach to the process in gdb we would see multiple threads.